junxit/us-congress-bills-110/metadata.md

 - House — Education and the Workforce Committee

+## Recorded votes (1)

+- 2008-06-25 — [House 110-2-459](votes/house-110-2-0459.md) — On Motion to Suspend the Rules and Pass — **Passed** (318–103)

 ## Actions

 - 2008-06-24 — Introduced in House
 - 2008-06-24 — Introduced in House
 - 2008-06-24 — Referred to the House Committee on Education and Labor.
+- 2008-06-25 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-06-25 — Considered as unfinished business. (consideration: CR H6080-6081)
+- 2008-06-25 — Considered under suspension of the rules. (consideration: CR H6075-6080)
+- 2008-06-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6358.
+- 2008-06-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-06-25 — Mr. Miller, George moved to suspend the rules and pass the bill.
+- 2008-06-25 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 318 - 103 (Roll no. 459). (text: CR H6075-6078)
+- 2008-06-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 318 - 103 (Roll no. 459).(text: CR H6075-6078)